Enhancing LLM-based Specification Generation via Program Slicing and Logical Deletion: Methodology

-Table \ref{table: Summary of Common Error Types in Loop Specifications} presents seven common error types in loop specifications, along with specific erroneous specification examples and corresponding explanations based on the source code shown in Fig. \ref{pic: motivation example}-(A).
-Furthermore, we summarize the underlying causes of these seven types of erroneous specifications as follows:
+To mitigate the issues of correct specifications being discarded due to insufficient context, as well as the unreliability of filtering specifications solely using verification tools, we introduce a logical deletion phase between the generation and verification phases.
+Specifically, we first summarize seven types of specifications that are prone to the above issues.
+Next, we propose the concept of logical deletion, which leverages LLMs to perform non-strict code reasoning to assess the correctness of specifications.
+Finally, when constructing the prompt for logical deletion, we instantiate common erroneous specification types as few-shot examples and include them alongside correct specifications, thereby enhancing the LLMs’ judgment capability.

-\begin{itemize} \item \textbf{Incorrect Boundary Condition}: While LLMs are adept at capturing the overall semantics of programs, they often misinterpret fine-grained relationships, such as variable scope. \item \textbf{Incorrect Pattern Summarization}: Since existing LLMs are not trained on specialized specification datasets, they are unable to accurately interpret programs and generate the corresponding specifications. \item \textbf{Invariant Misalignment}: Influenced by unrelated code segments, LLMs tend to directly apply irrelevant specifications. \item \textbf{False Modifiability}: LLMs fail to understand the semantics of {\consolaslike{loop assigns}}, and instead directly apply loop variables to this type of specification without proper analysis. \item \textbf{Assigns Misalignment}: Similar to invariant misalignment, LLMs inappropriately apply the specifications of unrelated loops. \item \textbf{Uniqueness Conflict}: LLMs sometimes produce multiple {\consolaslike{loop variant}} statements, thereby violating the uniqueness requirement of this specification type. \item \textbf{Invalid Definition}: LLMs misconstrue the meaning of {\consolaslike{loop variant}}, and instead apply variables from the loop condition to examples that appear in the prompt. \end{itemize}
+Table~\ref{table: Common Erroneous Specification Types} presents seven common erroneous specification types, along with representative specification examples and corresponding explanations based on the source code shown in Fig.~\ref{pic: motivation}.
+In addition, the causes of these seven types of errors are detailed as follows: \begin{itemize} \item \textbf{Incorrect Boundary Condition}: Although LLMs are adept at capturing the overall semantics of programs, they often misinterpret fine-grained relationships, such as variable scope. \item \textbf{Incorrect Pattern Summarization}: Since existing LLMs are not trained on specialized specification datasets, they may fail to accurately interpret programs and generate the corresponding specifications. \item \textbf{Invariant Misalignment}: Influenced by unrelated code segments, LLMs may directly apply irrelevant specifications. \item \textbf{False Modifiability}: LLMs fail to understand the semantics of {\consolaslike{loop assigns}} and instead directly apply loop variables to this type of specification without proper analysis. \item \textbf{Assigns Misalignment}: Similar to invariant misalignment, LLMs may inappropriately apply the specifications of unrelated loops. \item \textbf{Uniqueness Conflict}: LLMs may produce multiple {\consolaslike{loop variant}} statements, thereby violating the uniqueness requirement of this specification type. \item \textbf{Invalid Definition}: LLMs misconstrue the meaning of {\consolaslike{loop variant}} and instead apply variables from the loop condition to examples that appear in the prompt. \end{itemize}